Faculty & Staff

 Albert Nylander, Ph.D., Director

 Dr. Nylander’s research interests involve examining social networks and power structures of institutions, particularly education, and the importance of these social structures in changing life opportunities for those seeking to improve their social and economic standings.
-As an academic entrepreneur, Dr. Nylander has written and participated in 30 proposals that have received more than $5,000,000 in external funding.
-He is known for developing and leading practical and multi-disciplinary programs in leadership and community development and social sciences.
+As an academic entrepreneur, Dr. Nylander has written and participated in more than 30 proposals, receiving more than $5,000,000 in external funding.
+Dr. Nylander is known for developing and leading practical and multi-disciplinary programs in leadership and community development in the social sciences.

 Laura Martin, Assistant Director